Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has played 53 games this season that finished with a combined score higher than 212.5 points.
+- Miami has played 52 games this season that ended with a combined score higher than 214.5 points.

-- Miami's matchups this season have a 219.3-point average over/under, 6.8 more points than this game's total.
+- Miami's contests this season have a 219.3-point average over/under, 4.8 more points than this game's total.

-- So far this season, Miami has compiled a 30-52-0 record against the spread.
+- So far this year, Miami has put together a 30-52-0 record against the spread.

 Celtics vs Heat Additional Info